Interpret your Compass chart, part 1

 As an example, let's look at how triggering the event Social Action: Add Friends within the first seven days of becoming a new users correlates with second-week retention, and walk through the different components of the reports generated by Compass.

 On the left, we see the correlation scores of that event, sorted out by the frequency with which your users have triggered it.
-By default, the report will show you the frequency with the highest correlation.
+By default, the report shows you the frequency with the highest correlation.
 Here, you can see that users who triggered Social Action: Add Friends at least once had the highest correlation score, and are thus most likely to have ended up in the second-week retention cohort.
-However, the overall correlation between triggering Social Action: Add Friends and second-week retention is weak overall.
+However, the correlation between triggering Social Action: Add Friends and second-week retention is weak.

 Note

-It's important to keep in mind that correlation and causation are not the same thing.
+It's important to keep in mind that correlation and causation aren't the same thing.
 A high correlation score may suggest some sort of causal relationship between two events, but it can also mean that each of those events is highly correlated with another, as-yet-unidentified event.

 Amplitude categorizes correlation scores like this: